 Mexico is a lovely country to visit.
 From the ancient Mayan ruins, the cool cenotes, and the beach, Mexico can provide a truly unforgettable experience.

-One thing vacationers, or folks travelling on a business trip, may wonder is if they need travel insurance for Mexico.
+One thing vacationers, or folks traveling on a business trip, may wonder is if they need travel insurance for Mexico.

 There’s no hard “yes” or “no” to that question.
-Whether or not you feel like purchasing Mexico travel insurance depends on many things: time of year, if you’re travelling with children or elderly, what you’ll be eating, and a number of other factors.
+Whether or not you feel like purchasing Mexico travel insurance depends on many things: time of year, if you’re traveling with children or the elderly, what you’ll be eating, and several other factors.

 Read through this guide we have provided.
 It’ll show you the pros and cons of travel insurance for Mexico, how much it might cost, and situations where you might not need it.